oscarhealth/candidates/questions/front-end/phone/dom-sorter.md

 Write a function which sorts all of the nodes on a page alphabetically by tag name.
 If a node has children, its children should be similarly sorted.
 So, if a node has 2 children, a div then an anchor, after sorting the order should be anchor then div.

+No return value, dom is expected to be mutated to reflect the sorted order.

     function nodeSorter($node) {